Sibikrishnan-AG/ASD-T88/README.md

 3. since exisitig account has a display name linked, able to get a url /home.html?name=Joe that is linked to email
 4. if wrong email/password, cannot login, cannot redirect

-- account js > server.js
+- account js [folder] > server.js
 this is the server.js for storing email:password to mongoDB.
-NOTE: this server.js is NOT combined with kj's server.js
+**NOTE: this server.js is NOT combined with kj's server.js**

+- profile.html
+split into two tabs, able to populate the user inputs from createProfile.html

+To be fixed:
+- populate email to the second tab of profile.html
+- editing the profile.html seems to create a new unique data entry on mongoDB, need to find a way to overwrite on exisiting entry
+- make the profile.html static, then have user click on "edit" button to modify their profile
+  -   suggest to use the dropbox to choose new options
+  -   selected new options to reflect on the page as well
+- suggest to use a pop-up message to indicate successful update on profile settings page